 Over the past few months, I’ve made a friend out of Gretchen Rubin, New York Times bestselling author of The Happiness Project.
-She’s a lawyer-turned-author-turned-blogger, mama to two sweet girls, and recently became a columnist for Good Housekeeping magazine.
+She’s a lawyer-turned-author-turned-blogger, mom to two sweet girls, and recently became a columnist for Good Housekeeping magazine.

 A few years ago, she had an epiphany on the cross-town bus.
 She asked herself, “What do I want from life, anyway?” and she thought, “I want to be happy”—but she never spent any time thinking about happiness.
 “I should do a happiness project!” she realized.
 And so she did.

 I asked Gretchen a few questions this week, and she was kind enough to share her thoughts.
-And check out the end of the post to learn how to enter a copy of her book!

 Gretchen: Absolutely.
 I realized that I could only build a happy life on the foundation of my own nature — when I acknowledged my own temperament, values, and interests.
 The more I got rid of things and activities that didn’t suit me, the more time and space I had for what I loved.
 Now my life feels simpler, but also more rich.